fmcgeough/demo_telemetry/README.md

 ## Telemetry Event

 Another option available is to use `:telemetry_event` when the database operation is done.
 Personally I've never used this but it is available.
 This changes the event name.
+That means that if you want to receive the event you must include the name in the list of events you're listening for in call to `:telemetry.attach_many`.
 For example,

 ```
 iex> Repo.all(User, telemetry_event: [:demo_telemetry, :test_telemetry_event])